-Case 1 Case 2 Case 3 Case 4 Case 5 Case 6 Case 7 Case 8 Case 9 Admission to trading Admission to trading Admission to trading Admission to trading Admission to trading Admission to trading traded traded SI (only on RM) (only on RM) (only on RM) (only on RM) (only on RM) (only on RM) (MTF and OTF) (MTF and OTF) Field # Field name be reported In case the request was sent by a third party.
+Case 1 Admission to trading Case 2 Admission to Case 3 Admission to Case 4 Admission to Case 5 Admission to Case 6 Admission to Case 7 Case 8 Case 9 (only on RM) trading (only on RM) trading (only on RM) trading (only on RM) trading (only on RM) trading (only on RM) (MTF and OTF) (MTF and OTF) Field # Field name Content to be reported In case the request was sent by a third party.
 The issuer has approved admission to trading on this trading venue.
 In case the request was sent by a third party.
 The issuer has not approved admission to trading on this trading venue.
 In case the issuer has sent the request for admission to trading to the trading venue.
 In case of derivative trading venues, because the trading venue is the issuer.
 The trading venue decides to admit or there is an admission by law.
 No request by issuer or third party, but the issuer has approved.
 The trading venue decides to admit.
 No request by issuer or third party, and the issuer has not approved.
 The issuer has requested or approved the trading in its financial instruments on this trading venue.
 The issuer has not approved the trading in its financial instruments on this trading venue.
 8 Request for admission to trading by issuer Whether the issuer of the financial instrument has requested or approved the trading or admission to trading of its financial instrument on a trading venue.
 TRUE FALSE TRUE FALSE TRUE FALSE TRUE FALSE FALSE 9 Date of approval of the admission to trading Date and time the issuer has approved admission to trading or trading in its financial Date-Time (of the issuer approval) left blank Date-Time (of the issuer approval) left blank Date-Time (of the issuer approval) left blank Date-Time (of the issuer approval) left blank left blank instruments on a trading venue.
-10 Date of request for admission to trading Date and time of the request for admission to trading on the trading venue.
-Date-Time (of the third party request) Date-Time (of the third party request) Date-Time (of the issuer request) left blank left blank left blank left blank left blank left blank 11 Date of admission to trading or date of first trade Date and time of the admission to trading on the trading venue or the date and time when the instrument was first traded or an order or quote was first received by the trading venue.
-Date-Time (of the admission) Date-Time (of the admission) Date-Time (of the admission) Date-Time (of the admission) Date-Time (of the admission) Date-Time (of the admission) Date-Time (of first trading) Date-Time (of first trading) Date-Time (of first trading)
+1 10 Date of request for admission to trading Date and time of the request for admission to trading on the trading venue.
+Date-Time (of the third party request) Date-Time (of the third party request) Date-Time (of the issuer request) left blank left blank left blank left blank left blank left blank 1 1 Date of admission to trading or date of first trade Date and time of the admission to trading on the trading venue or the date and time when the instrument was first traded or an order or quote was first received by the trading venue.
+Date-Time (of the admission) Oate-Time (of the admission) Date-Time (of the admission) Date-Time (of the admission) Date-Time (of the admission) Date-Time (of the admission) Date-Time (of first trading) Date-Time (of first trading) Date-Time (of first trading)